Director of Standards Development, Robotics, Association for Advancing Automation

 Owner, Dynamic Horizons Automation Solutions LLC

 Bob has over 35 years of experience in the creative application of robotics, collaborative robotics, mobile robotics, and automation technology to solve challenging problems and create business opportunity.
 Prior to founding Dynamic Horizons, Bob was a Technical Director for Applied Robotics Innovation at Procter & Gamble.
 There he identified new and innovative robotic technologies to leverage throughout the company.
-He was also responsible for setting technical direction and deploying global standard approaches for robotics within P&G. Bob is also an active member of several safety standards committees, including industrial robot standards RIA R15.06 the industrial mobile robot standard RIA R15.08.
+He was also responsible for setting technical direction and deploying global standard approaches for robotics within P&G. Bob is an active member of several safety standards committees, including industrial robot standards RIA R15.06 the industrial mobile robot standard RIA R15.08.

 Commissioner, Collegiate Robotics Football Conference, Collegiate Robotics Football Conference